changm/SilkDocs/silk.md

 On the content process, the IPDL **compress** keyword automatically compresses IPC messages.

 ### Multiple Monitors
-In order to have multiple monitor support for the **RefreshDrivers**, we will have multiple active **RefreshTimers**.
-Each **RefreshTimer** will be associated with a specific **Display** via an id and tick when it's respective **Display** vsync occurs.
-We will have **N RefreshTimers**, where N is the number of connected displays.
-Each **RefreshTimer** will still have multiple **RefreshDrivers**.
-When a tab or window change monitors, the **nsIWidget** will receive a display changed notification.
-Based on which display the window is on, the window will switch to the correct **RefreshTimerVsyncDispatcher** and **CompositorVsyncDispatcher** on the parent process.
-Each **TabParent** should also send a notification to their child.
+In order to have multiple monitor support for the **RefreshDrivers**, we have multiple active **RefreshTimers**.
+Each **RefreshTimer** is associated with a specific **Display** via an id and tick when it's respective **Display** vsync occurs.
+We have **N RefreshTimers**, where N is the number of connected displays.
+Each **RefreshTimer** still has multiple **RefreshDrivers**.

+When a tab or window change monitors, the **nsIWidget** receives a display changed notification.
+Based on which display the window is on, the window switches to the correct **RefreshTimerVsyncDispatcher** and **CompositorVsyncDispatcher** on the parent process based on the display id.
+Each **TabParent** should also sendsa notification to their child.
 Each **TabChild**, given the display ID, switches to the correct **RefreshTimer** associated with the display ID.
-When each display vsync occurs, it will send one IPC message to notify vsync.
-The vsync message will contain a display ID, to tick the appropriate **RefreshTimer** on the content process.
-There will still be only one **VsyncParent/VsyncChild** pair, just each vsync notification will include a display ID, which maps to the correct **RefreshTimer**.
+When each display vsync occurs, it sends one IPC message to notify vsync.
+The vsync message contains a display ID, to tick the appropriate **RefreshTimer** on the content process.
+There is still only one **VsyncParent/VsyncChild** pair, just each vsync notification will include a display ID, which maps to the correct **RefreshTimer**.

 #Object Lifetime
 1. CompositorVsyncDispatcher - Lives as long as the nsBaseWidget associated with the VsyncDispatcher